Is fear of failure stuck around you? 5 requirements of Swami Vivekananda’s beliefs to root it out

 We blame it on the black cat that passed our path, we blame it on our stars, we blame other things to escape our guilty conscience saying that it was the consequence of our actions.

-Admitting that it was our lack of hard work or any other component would relieve ourselves from making a block in our path to success.
+Admitting that it was our lack of hard work or any other component would relieve us from making a block in our path to success.

 All the great philosophies and religions preach the same learn from the mistakes that we made, learn from the failures we faced in life.